Conflict prevention

 Ensure that the most recent version of the dataset gets edited

-Edit the most recent version of the database so that all recent changes to the data are present in the version being edited.
-To confirm the most recent version, Location Referencing checks if a reconciliation with the default version is needed before acquiring a lock.
-When a version needs to be reconciled with the default, the following message appears:
+Edit the most recent version so that all recent changes to the data are present in the version being edited.
+To confirm that you are editing the most recent version, Location Referencing checks if a reconciliation with the default version is needed before acquiring a lock.
+When a named version needs to be reconciled with the default version, the following message appears:

 Acquire Locks dialog box